fusion5/xp-asm/README.md

   like signed offsets for local relative jumps, absolute address references, for multiple sizes.
 If another endianness is desired then make that a configuration parameter.
-  Thus a single constructor can produce a sequence of an atoms not just bytes as before.
+  Thus a single constructor can produce a sequence of atoms not just bytes as before.
 This is motivated by the need to have complex data like TestLinkableObject that have multiple references in a single constructor.
   TestLinkableObject is like the ELF format.